 PlatformQ Health will be in Chicago for the 2019 ASCO Annual Meeting May 31 – June 4 and is pleased to have an abstract accepted for online publication for the 2019 meeting.
-This year’s abstract puts the patient front and center, demonstrating the impact of two video-based patient activities in Carcinoid Syndrome with a focus on immediate and sustained gains in knowledge and behavior, as well as potential improvements in diagnosis, treatment, and patient quality of life.
+This year’s abstract puts the patient front and center, demonstrating the impact of two video-based patient activities in Carcinoid Syndrome that were created with the Carcinoid Cancer Foundation, with a focus on immediate and sustained gains in knowledge and behavior, as well as potential improvements in diagnosis, treatment, and patient quality of life.

 Stop by our booth (Booth #21148) to learn more about how the PlatformQ Health network can help you unleash your education, empower your members and drive outcomes by providing trusted digital education for patients & clinicians.